RayCulp/LibreOffice-Basic-Reference/docs/source/libreoffice-basic-vs-vba/libreoffice-basic-vs-vba.rst

 Some notable differences include LibreOffice Basic's lack of (native) support for user-defined enumerations and class modules.

-However, LibreOffice Basic includes two compiler directives that add varying degrees of support for features that are otherwise specific to VBA: ``Option Compatible`` and ``Option VBASupport 1``
+However, LibreOffice Basic includes two compiler options that add two different levels of support for features that are otherwise specific to VBA:

+- ``Option Compatible``: Extends LibreOffice Basic compiler and runtime, allowing supplemental language constructs to Basic.
+- ``Option VBASupport 1``: Allows LibreOffice Basic to support some VBA statements, functions and objects.

 The IDE
 -------